Rittenhouse gives account of shootings: ‘I defended myself’

 The judge, though plainly mad at the prosecutor, did not immediately rule on the request.
 And later in the day, he instructed the jury to expect closing arguments early next week.

 Rittenhouse is on trial over the shootings he committed during unrest that erupted in Kenosha over the wounding of Jacob Blake, a Black man, by a white Kenosha police officer.
 He could get life in prison on the charges.
+Rittenhouse is white, as were those he shot.

 Rittenhouse, who was 17 at the time, went to Kenosha with an AR-style semi-automatic weapon and a medic bag in what the former police and fire youth cadet said was an effort to protect property after rioters had set fires and ransacked businesses on previous nights.